fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 q: str | None = None
 ```

-But it declares it explicitly as being a query parameter.
+But the `Query` versions declare it explicitly as being a query parameter.

 !!! info
-    Have in mind that the most important part to make a parameter optional is the part:
+    Keep in mind that the most important part to make a parameter optional is the part:

     ```Python
     = None